T1MILEHIN/SEARCH-ENGINE/README.md

-# THIS IS A SEARCH ENGINE I BUILT USING REACT AND TAILWIND CSS
+# A Search Engine built using React and Tailwind CSS

 [Click to view app](https://search-engine-one-alpha.vercel.app/).